Twasi/twasi-docs/docs/getting-started/plugin-commands.md

 ### The TwasiPluginCommand-class

 Using the TwasiPluginCommand class is recommended for simple and more complex commands.
 You should be fine with it in most cases.
-If your command has multiple subcommands you should take a look at the StructuredPluginCommand-class.
+If your command has multiple subcommands, you should take a look at the StructuredPluginCommand-class.

-To get started add a new class to your project and make it extend the **TwasiPluginCommand**-class:
+To get started, add a new class to your project and make it extend the **TwasiPluginCommand**-class:

 ```java
 package de.merlinw.commands;